ScriptingWithSaad/Thanks-Popup/README.md

 # Thanks-Popup
-I am creating this project with HTML, Css and JavaScript.
+I am creating this project with HTML, Css, and JavaScript.

+Click This Link To Try Out: https://scriptingwithsaad.github.io/Thanks-Popup/